The Immortal Hulk: Plot

-While hiding out, Joe and the Red Harpy make love before she reverts back to Betty, having refused to do so for Bruce.
+While hiding out, Joe and the Red Harpy make love before she reverts to Betty, having refused to do so for Bruce.
 She admits she was hurt by Bruce's disgust of her Red Harpy form after getting her killed in the first place, only to become furious when she learns Joe left him in the Below-Place.
 Tired of being strung along by Bruce and his personalities, she accuses Joe of being Bruce's most selfish desires manifested and leaves.
 Joe takes Jackie, who has been given the power to see hidden gamma beings after the Savage Hulk's gamma burst, to the Fantastic Four to be sent to the Below-Place.
 Mister Fantastic uses his Forever Gate to send Joe there, only for Jackie to jump in after him.

-It is revealed that Bruce and the Leader's ancestors were brothers by marriage, Bruce's great-grandfather having killed the Leader's great-grandfather for sleeping with his wife.
-In the Below-Place, the Leader takes control of the Savage Hulk to kill Joe, only for Jackie to wound the Leader with a beam of gamma from her eyes.
+It is revealed that Bruce and Sam's ancestors were brothers, Robert and Samuel Sterns respectively.
+After discovering Samuel's affair with Robert's wife, Beatrice Banner, Robert killed Samuel with an irradiated gamma isotope, before tossing Beatrice out of his home.
+In the Below-Place, the Leader tricks and takes control of the Savage Hulk to kill Joe, only for Jackie to save them both with her newfound gamma abilities.
 The Hulks pull the Leader's human form of Sam Sterns out of his deformed body and demand the One Below All tell them why they exist.
 In response, it reveals itself as an extension of the One Above All, an omnipotent being of cosmic energy, explaining that the Hulk destroys so things can be built anew.
 It leaves the Savage Hulk to decide what to do with Sterns.
 Realizing Sterns' thinking had been deformed by the gamma, the Savage Hulk decides they are the same and shows him mercy because "Hulks should forgive Hulks."
 Langkowski uses his gamma signature to find the Below-Place, and the Hulks and Jackie leave with Bruce and Sterns.
 Joe promises his services to Jackie as penance for destroying her home, and when they return to Earth, Bruce, having found equilibrium with the Hulks, slips away from his friends and leaves, wondering if his decisions have made him a good person.